Cysharp/R3/README.md

 > PM> Install-Package [R3.Avalonia](https://www.nuget.org/packages/R3.Avalonia)

-R3.Avalonia package has two providers.
+R3.Avalonia package has these providers.

 * AvaloniaDispatcherTimerProvider
 * AvaloniaDispatcherFrameProvider
+* AvaloniaRenderingFrameProvider

-Calling `AvaloniaProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with the aforementioned providers.
+Calling `AvaloniaProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `AvaloniaDispatcherTimerProvider` and `AvaloniaDispatcherFrameProvider`.

 Additionally, calling `UseR3()` in `ApplicationBuilder` sets the default providers, making it a recommended approach.